2024 Key Democratic House Races

 Former NASA Chief of Staff and aerospace entrepreneur

 Whitesides, a former NASA chief of staff and former CEO of Virgin Galactic, finished second in the state's March 5 top-two primary system in which voters cast is ballots for the top two candidates regardless of party affiliation.
-He got 31 percent of the vote and will face the top vote-getter, incumbent Republican U.S. Rep. Mike Garcia, who received 57 percent of the vote.
+He got 31 percent of the vote and faces the top vote-getter, incumbent Republican U.S. Rep. Mike Garcia, who received 57 percent of the vote.

 California-41